hannahannx/COM528AE2/DESIGN.md

 ### Home View

-- view item list
+- view item list YES
-- add/remove items from shopping cart
+- add/remove items from shopping cart HALF
-- search for items
+- search for items YES

 ### Shopping Cart View

-- view added items
+- view added items NO
-- view total price
+- view total price NO
-- view checkout
+- view checkout NO

 ### Checkout View

-- enter card details
+- enter card details NO
-- comfirm purchase
+- comfirm purchase NO

 ### Orders View

-- view all orders (customer)
+- view all orders (customer) NO
-- edit order status
+- edit order status NO
-- view orders from all users (admin)
+- view orders from all users (admin) NO

 ### Users View

-- create user
+- create user YES
-- login to user
+- login to user YES
-- update user
+- update user YES
-- update user role (admin)
+- update user role (admin) YES

 ### Catalogue View (admin)

-- view all items in stock
+- view all items in stock NO
-- view/edit/delete items
+- view/edit/delete items   NO